Girls Who Code Graduation

 Girls Who Code does such fantastic, inspiring work.
 A couple of weeks ago, I was privileged to meet a Girls Who Code graduating class in Santa Clara, California.
 Like today’s class, they were a sharp bunch of young women!
 Now, if I understand correctly, this is the first, inaugural graduating class for the Girls Who Code Summer Immersion Program in the D.C. area.
 This makes you trailblazers—something you should be very proud of.
 Congratulations!
 And congratulations to your families as well!
 Thank you for doing everything you can to support and encourage these young women.

 I was fortunate enough to have had the opportunity to code as a young girl long before anything like Girls Who Code existed.
+I can remember when my dad brought home the first IBM PC in the early 80’s, and I learned how to program in BASIC then PASCAL.
 Thankfully, it didn’t take many iterations of coding, so to speak, for me to become hooked.
 I loved the ability to create from my fingertips …using logic and know how.
 And I am excited to see the same opportunities blossom now for young people of all backgrounds.

 My attraction to coding, and in a broader sense, to science and technology, was very much inspired by my upbringing.
 Like many of the young women here today, I was blessed with parents who encouraged me from an early age.
 My father was an engineer.
 From the moment he sat down with me to build a hand-held radio together in our living room, I never doubted what I wanted to be: Either an engineer …or a professional ballet dancer.
 You can probably guess which career won out.
 In fact all of the dads on the street where I grew up in the Silicon Valley were engineers.
 Many of them started their own companies, often based on a clever invention—which they patented, to obtain venture capital funding and bring their inventions to the marketplace.
 As you can imagine, some of their companies succeeded.
 Some didn’t.But of those that did, a few revolutionized the way we live—in far-reaching ways.
 This nurtured childhood passion for technology inspired me to study electrical engineering and computer science at MIT, where I was one of only a few women studying in those fields.
 And one of even fewer female graduate students in the MIT Artificial Intelligence Lab.
 My experiences there—and later as a computer scientist at Hewlett-Packard’s Research Labs—were thrilling …and inform my work to this day.
 And I can still program in more languages than I speak: a definite point of pride for me.